 IRA One-Rollover-Per-Year Rule

-You don’t have to include in your gross income any amount distributed to you from a traditional IRA if you deposit the amount into another (or the same) traditional IRA within 60 days (Internal Revenue Code Section 408(d)(3)).
+You don’t have to include in your gross income any amount distributed to you from a traditional IRA.
+This is if you deposit the amount into another (or the same) traditional IRA within 60 days (Internal Revenue Code Section 408(d)(3)).
 Under Internal Revenue Code Section 408(d)(3)(B), only one IRA-to-IRA rollover can be made in any 12-month period.
-Proposed Treasury Regulation Section 1.408-4(b)(4)(ii), published in 1981, and IRS Publication 590, Individual Retirement Arrangements (IRAs) interpret this limitation as applying on an IRA-by-IRA basis, meaning a rollover from one IRA to another would not affect a rollover involving other IRAs of the same individual.
+Proposed Treasury Regulation Section 1.408-4(b)(4)(ii), published in 1981.
+Also the IRS Publication 590, Individual Retirement Arrangements (IRAs) interpret this limitation as applying on an IRA-by-IRA basis.
+This means a rollover from one IRA to another would not affect a rollover involving other IRAs of the same individual.

 U.S. Tax Court decision

-The Tax Court recently held that you can’t make a non-taxable rollover from one IRA to another if you have already made a rollover from any of your IRAs in the preceding 1-year period (Bobrow v.
+The Tax Court recently held that you can’t make a non-taxable rollover from one IRA to another.
+This is if you have already made a rollover from any of your IRAs in the preceding 1-year period (Bobrow v.
 Commissioner, T.C.
 Memo.
 2014-21).
 Following the holding in this decision means:

 • excess contributions, and

 • taxed at 6% per year as long as they remain in the IRA.

 The IRS intends to follow the Tax Court’s interpretation of Internal Revenue Code Section 408(d)(3)(B).
 However, to give IRA owners and trustees time to adjust, the IRS will delay implementation until January 1, 2015, at the earliest.
 Proposed Treasury Regulation Section 1.408-4(b)(4)(ii) will be withdrawn and Publication 590 will be revised to reflect the new interpretation.